How to use the AWS CLI to find untagged instances

 Why search for untagged instances with AWS CLI?

-(Learn more about Rackspace AWS services.) for assistance.
+Learn more about Rackspace AWS services.